asmov/plurml/README.md

 how they may be used.

 A lexical scanner and parser reads PlurML definition files (.plurml) for data models and interfaces and generates source-code written in the desired language.
+Conversely, PlurML can parse doctags within source-code and update PlurML definition files with any changes.
+This workflow avoids duplicate work and allows development in multiple languages simultaneously.

-Currently, PlurML supports Rust, Javascript, Java, and Python.
+PlurML intends to support Rust, Javascript, Java, and Python.

 Contributors
 ------------